ValkyFischer/ValkyrieUtils/readme/compressor.md

 print(f"Decompressed data : {sample_decompressed}")
 ```

+In this example, we demonstrate how to use the Compressor module to compress and decompress data using `Zstandard` compression.

 ### Supported Classes and Functions

 - `ValkyrieCompressor`: A class to compress and decompress data using various compression modes such as gzip, bzip2, lzma, lz4, zstd, and none.